Skip to main content

 These schools can be quite traditional, with knee-length socks, blazers and strict discipline, and they will probably require pupils to learn Afrikaans as a first additional language, though an exemption may be available for students arriving from grade 8 onwards.
 They generally have a great reputation for sport and amazing facilities, which attract international students wanting to play rugby, cricket, waterpolo and more at a high level.
 They are balanced by long-established Capetonian families, where successive generations attend the same school, akin to Eton or Harrow in the UK.
 Most of these schools have boarding houses, attracting pupils predominantly from elsewhere in South Africa and other sub-Saharan countries, as well as local pupils with busy schedules.

 One note of caution; the country is in a state of load shedding; planned power cuts of two to four hours at a time on a rolling basis, often multiple times a day, to prevent the complete shutdown of the national grid.
-Caused by decades of underinvestment, combined with widespread corruption and organised theft of everything from coal destined for the power stations to the cables supposed to be carrying the electricity, this problem is not going away any time soon.
-Most businesses and schools have had to invest in a combination of generators, inverters and solar panels to ensure the lights stay on, hot lunches can be served, and teaching is uninterrupted; but this is worth checking with individual schools.
-It’s also a huge factor to consider, along with security, when renting or buying a home.
+Caused by decades of underinvestment, combined with widespread corruption and organised theft of everything from coal destined for the power stations to the cables supposed to be carrying the electricity, it's here to stay for the foreseeable future.
+Most schools have invested in a combination of generators, inverters and (increasingly) solar panels to prevent disruption, but it's worth checking individually.

 Special education needs in Cape Town

-The schools all say that they cater for children with special educational needs on a case-by-case basis and will admit a child as long as they think they can provide the necessary support to allow him or her to thrive in their school.
+The schools all say that they cater for children with special educational needs on a case-by-case basis and will admit a child if they think they can provide the necessary support to allow them to thrive in their school.
 Some, like AISCT, have a clearly stated policy on their website detailing the five levels of support available; only level one (minimal support from the classroom teacher and learning support specialist) is included in fees.
 Most schools will allow and organise a one-on-one facilitator if required, paid for by the parents.

 Schools with established ELL (English Language Learners) programmes will accept pupils without fluency in English (up to a specified grade) if they believe the child can thrive with the extra help provided.